n3d1117/website/PLAN.md

 9. It validates JSON and referenced images.
 10. It commits generated files.
 11. It force-pushes `generated-data`.
-12. Cloudflare sees `generated-data` changed and deploys it.
+12. A lightweight GitHub Action run on `generated-data` calls the Cloudflare deploy hook.
+13. Cloudflare builds `generated-data`.

 Keep website logic in its own script, for example: